 Noise and neighbor complaints

 These are emotionally charged because everyone has “their side.”
+However, your job is to focus on behavior, not personality.

 - request written complaints with dates and specifics